Nottingham City Transport: Ecolink ethanol buses

-In 2007, Nottingham City Transport became the first company in the UK to introduce Ethanol powered "Eco" buses.
-Named "Ecolink 30", the service used a combination of standard diesel powered Scania OmniCity buses and 3 specially converted ethanol Scania OmniLink buses on its Pink Line 30 route.
+In 2007, Nottingham City Transport became the first company in the UK to introduce ethanol powered "Eco" buses.
+Named "Ecolink 30", the service used a combination of standard diesel powered Scania OmniCity buses and three specially converted ethanol Scania OmniLink buses on its Pink Line 30 route.

 The ethanol powered buses were painted in a special "Ecolink" livery which used flowers and leaves along the side of the bus to symbolise the "green-ness" of the buses.
 They also used the slogan "Go Green", combined with the information that they reduced CO2 emissions by around 30 tonnes.

-The ethanol buses were equipped with a colour LED destination display, an LCD screen onboard which allowed advertisements &/or CCTV footage to be played, a Star Trak GPS locating system which allowed for real time ETA's to be displayed at electronic bus stop timetable displays and also allowed for the next stop to be displayed on the buses onboard electronic display (Above the "Bus Stopping" sign).
+The ethanol buses were equipped with a colour LED destination display, an LCD screen onboard which allowed advertisements and/or CCTV footage to be played, a Star Trak GPS locating system which allowed for real time ETAs to be displayed at electronic bus stop timetable displays and also allowed for the next stop to be displayed on the onboard electronic display (above the "Bus Stopping" sign).
 The buses also had a low floor to allow for wheelchair/buggy access and were equipped with an extendable ramp to allow wheelchair users to board the bus when there is a gap between the bus door and the pavement.

 The buses were purchased by Nottingham City Council using funding from the East Midlands Development Agency which allowed them to purchase three ethanol powered buses and construct an ethanol fuelling station.
-The buses are operated and maintained by Nottingham City Transport.
+The buses were operated and maintained by Nottingham City Transport.

 This trial ended in March 2013, when it was no longer viable to source ethanol.
 The three buses were converted to diesel and were branded for the Pathfinder service to Southwell.
 They were re-branded again later in a generic silver livery, to be used on any route.
 To replace them, three standard Scania OmniCity vehicles from another route were refurbished, and repainted in to green 'Nottingham Network' livery with pink ends to denote the service being part of the pink line.
-The said formerly ethanol-powered buses were sold in 2019 following the purchase of new Alexander- Dennis Enviro200 MMCs.
+These formerly ethanol-powered buses were sold in 2019 following the purchase of new Alexander- Dennis Enviro200 MMCs.